developer-az/developer-az/README.md

 ### Hi!👋

 I am a first-year student at the University of Maryland driven to pursue a career in the tech industry.
 I plan to use my skills to make a difference no matter what industry I work in.
 I enjoy making practical programs and entertainment apps.
-I am currently interested in machine learning, and software engineering.
+I am currently interested in learning software engineering, and machine learning.

 ---